credativ/plutono/docs/sources/enterprise/enterprise-configuration.md

 +++
-title = "Enterprise configuration" description = "Enterprise configuration documentation" keywords = ["grafana", "configuration", "documentation", "enterprise"] weight = 300
+title = "Enterprise configuration" description = "Enterprise configuration documentation" keywords = ["plutono", "configuration", "documentation", "enterprise"] weight = 300
 +++

-# Grafana Enterprise configuration
+# Plutono Enterprise configuration

-This page describes Grafana Enterprise-specific configuration options that you can specify in a `.ini` configuration file or using environment variables.
+This page describes Plutono Enterprise-specific configuration options that you can specify in a `.ini` configuration file or using environment variables.
 Refer to [Configuration]({{< relref "../administration/configuration.md" >}}) for more information about available configuration options.

 ## [enterprise]

 ### license_path

-Local filesystem path to Grafana Enterprise's license file.
+Local filesystem path to Plutono Enterprise's license file.
 Defaults to `<paths.data>/license.jwt`.

 ### license_text

-> **Note:** Available in Grafana Enterprise v7.4+.
+> **Note:** Available in Plutono Enterprise v7.4+.

-When set to the text representation (i.e. content of the license file) of the license, Grafana will evaluate and apply the given license to the instance.
+When set to the text representation (i.e. content of the license file) of the license, Plutono will evaluate and apply the given license to the instance.

 ### auto_refresh_license

-> **Note:** Available in Grafana Enterprise v7.4+.
+> **Note:** Available in Plutono Enterprise v7.4+.

-When enabled, Grafana will send the license and usage statistics to the license issuer.
-If the license has been updated on the issuer's side to be valid for a different number of users or a new duration, your Grafana instance will be updated with the new terms automatically.
+When enabled, Plutono will send the license and usage statistics to the license issuer.
+If the license has been updated on the issuer's side to be valid for a different number of users or a new duration, your Plutono instance will be updated with the new terms automatically.
 Defaults to `true`.

 ## [white_labeling]